ast-fortiss-tum/sim2real-gap-rl/README.md

 ## Citation

-> Cubides-Herrera, Cristian Sebastián.
+[1] Cubides-Herrera, Cristian Sebastián.
 “Simulation-to-Reality Gap Mitigation in Reinforcement Learning: Analyzing Observational and Dynamical Shifts in Smart Grids and Self-Driving Systems”.
 Master’s Thesis, Robotics, Cognition and Intelligence.
 Technical University of Munich, 2025.
-> M. Flores Valdez.
+[2] M. Flores Valdez.
 “Design and Implementation of a ROS -Based Mixed Reality Framework for Autonomous Small-Scale Vehicles: Bridging the Gap Between Simulation and Reality”.
 Bachelor’s Thesis, Informatics.
 Technical University of Munich, 2024.
-> S. C. Lambertenghi and A. Stocco.
+[3] S. C. Lambertenghi and A. Stocco.
 “Assessing Quality Metrics for Neural Reality Gap Input Mitigation in Autonomous Driving Testing”.
-In: 2024 IEEE Conference on Soft- ware Testing, Veriﬁcation and Validation (ICST).
-IEEE, 2024, pp. 173–182. doi: 10.1109/ ICST60714.2024.00024.
+In: 2024 IEEE Conference on Software Testing, Veriﬁcation and Validation (ICST).
+IEEE, 2024, pp. 173–182. doi: 10.1109/ICST60714.2024.00024.

 ---